 Patient Information Leaflets – Read before you attend

-This year we are unable to hand out laminated sheets with information about the vaccines.
+We are unable to hand out laminated sheets with information about the vaccines.
 We would recommend you read the documents linked below before you attend.
 Click on the button appropriate to you.
 These options are for adults only.
+These are the leaflets from last year, the products we are using are the same but new leaflets will be published soon.

 How to receive a Flu vaccination while social distancing